Nonviolent Communication – noun

 Wow, let’s dive in, a lot to unpack here.
 Like I said at the beginning, this vignette was a tragedy with an ending that is all to common and predictable.
 Far too many fail at this task, even with the best of intentions, emotions and personal history often get in the way.
 The result is a lack of respect, increased sick days, negative talk among the employees, etc… everybody loses.

-Fortunately you have the power to learn and adapt.
+Fortunately, you have the power to learn and adapt.
 You can control the narrative and engage the employee in a positive way with compassion and empathy.
 There is a very simple, easy to understand method to deal with this exact type of situation.
 Let this book be your guide: Nonviolent Communication (NVC), by Marshall Rosenberg.
-It’s is my opinion that every family and organization have at least one copy on hand.
+It’s is my opinion that every family and organization has at least one copy on hand.

 I didn’t take the book very seriously at first.
 The practice seemed almost condescending and disingenuous.
 The book was calling me, begging for another read.
 I had no choice, it was relentless so I read it again.
 I found that Rosenberg’s book contained a ‘real life’ treasure map.
 Follow it and you will discover a communications model made of solid gold!